Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Does the Embassy ship worldwide?
 --------------------------------
 No.  We ship everywhere that DHL ships, with the unfortunate exception of Europe, where the VAT and Customs are so ridiculous that they cost as much as Embassy itself or more.
-Please consider buying your hardware locally, and purchasing embassyOS as a download from us instead.
+Please consider buying your hardware locally, downloading embassyOS from our github, and `donating<https://donate.start9.com/>`_ to us.
 Please see the :ref:`DIY<diy>` page for details.

 Does the Embassy have international electrical plugs?
 -----------------------------------------------------